spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

       volumes:
         - configMap:
             name: configmap-v001                              # bound by spinnaker
           name: my-config-map
 ```

 ## Why Not Pipeline Expressions?

-[Pipeline Expressions](/guides/user/pipeline-expressions) offer a great way of
+[Pipeline Expressions](/guides/user/pipeline-expressions) offer a great way to
-referencing pipeline context programatically using short snippets of code.
+reference pipeline context programmatically using short snippets of code.
 Of
-course, it's possible to construct expressions that would allow you to
+course, it's possible to construct expressions that allow you to
 reference the Docker image's reference that triggered a pipeline, or the name
 of the ConfigMap you deployed in a prior stage.
-However, we wanted an easier
+But we want an easier
-way to express updates to these resources, that left your Kubernetes Manifests
+way to express updates to these resources, leaving your Kubernetes Manifests
 natively deployable without making Spinnaker's expression engine a hard
 dependency.